Datura-ai/cortex.t/cursor/readme.md

 ### **Configure custom 'OPENAI' endpoint**

-First, disable all other OpenAI models.
-Don't worry, they're degraded to hell anyway
+First, disable all other OpenAI models

 Use: